 Primarily we assist the most impoverished Jewish communities in the world, mainly across the Former Soviet Union and Eastern Europe, but similar assistance is also provided to those who live in close proximity to our Jewish clients, or to those who have suffered comparable ethnic or religious persecution.
 Additionally, WJR leads the UK Jewish community’s response at times of international disaster.
-As a result of these criteria, today the charity works in 24 countries, across four continents.
+As a result of these criteria, today the charity works in 20 countries.

 Yes.
 WJR primarily extends its reach to vulnerable persons by working in partnership with local and international partners.
 Our partners are selected based a strict criteria to ensure accountability, transparency, cost effectiveness and the quality of the services they are able to sustain.
 In the UK we coordinate and liase with host of Jewish and non Jewish agencies with whom we have close and cooperative relations.